scottmollon/SWAPI_nodeWrapper/Readme.md

 ## A Work In Progress

-I don't have a good solution for getting resource relationships as of now.
-I wish the SWAPI gave back just the item ids, and not full
-URIs.
-Then I could just reuse the getResourceById() method to get related items.
-Maybe just adding a getResourceByUrl() method is good enough...

-Also would like to check the resource names sent to the get methods and reject if they are not one of the valid resource names.
+Would like to check the resource names sent to the get methods and reject if they are not one of the valid resource names.